Jabir110/SampleCode/README.md

 <h2>pop & Back Button DataPass (StoryBoardID)</h2>

-     We can use a delegate to pass the data back to previous Controller.
-So if You are  in your NextViewController  and you need to pass the data to VieController than  you need to create a protocol that sends data back to your ViewController.
-Your ViewController  would become a delegate of NextViewController.
+   We can use a delegate to pass the data back to previous Controller.So if You are in your NextViewController and you need to pass the data to VieController than you need to create a protocol that sends data back to your ViewController.Your ViewController  would become a delegate of NextViewController.